vishal-1989/employee_info-multi-tier-app/README.md

 # 🏗️ Employee Info Multi-Tier Application Containerization on Docker and Deployment on GKE

-This assignment demonstrates:
+This assignment demonstrates
 	1. Developing simple multi-tier application (Node.js API + MongoDB)
  	2. Containerize the application using Docker and push on Docker Hub
   	3. Deploy the application on **Google Kubernetes Engine (GKE)**.

 ---